Suboxone Clinics in Connecticut

 Southwest Community Health Center - Bridgeport, CT

-Southwest Community Health Center is a suboxone clinic in Bridgeport, CT, part of the 06605 zip area.
+Southwest Community Health Center is a suboxone clinic in Bridgeport, Connecticut, part of the 06605 zip area.

 Address: 1046 Fairfield Avenue, Bridgeport, CT 06605 in Fairfield County